hamzoni/bitshare-customized/app/help/en/voting.md

 You may choose to **not** be active in the governance of Bitshares.
 If this is the case, it's important that you choose someone in the Bitshares community who you identify with and set that entity as your proxy.
 This gives them to the power to vote on your behalf with your BTS shares backing their vote.
 This is similar to electing a representative.

-## Witnesses
+## Masters

-Witnesses are entities that work for the blockchain by constructing new blocks.
+Masters are entities that work for the blockchain by constructing new blocks.
 Their role is similar to the role of miners for Bitcoin and other blockchains.
-Each witness is approved by the shareholders and constructs and signs blocks from validated transactions.
-Every transaction made in the network is required to be validated by all witnesses.
+Each master is approved by the shareholders and constructs and signs blocks from validated transactions.
+Every transaction made in the network is required to be validated by all masters.

 ### Consensus Mechanism

 Who exactly is allowed to *produce* a block at which time instant is defined by a consensus mechanism called *Delegated Proof of Stake*.
 In essence, you, the shareholders of BitShares can cast a vote for your preferred block producers on the blockchain.
-Those *witnesses* with the most votes are allowed to produce blocks.
+Those *masters* with the most votes are allowed to produce blocks.

 ## Committee